My Job Matters – 2019

 “I feel like a weight has been lifted”

-One of our Senior Contract Performance Managers on our Transforming rehabilitation contract shares his perspective;
+One of our other Senior Contract Performance Managers on our Transforming Rehabilitation contract shares his perspective;

 “My job matters because – I feel I am in a position to influence the growth of small organisations and support opportunities that ensure their businesses/services have a better chance of being accepted and contracted by Community Rehabilitation Companies (CRCs) This gives me a great sense of purpose and satisfaction within my role as a Senior Contract Performance Manager.
 I engage with innovative services such as equine therapy, family value programmes and arts and drama programmes.
 These are far from the normal intervention that assist in the rehabilitation of men and women who have committed offences and are serving community sentences in the community.
 These small innovative services are key to supporting ex-offenders to a position where they are able to improve their chances of positive change, engage effectively with their relationships and settle in their local communities.
 A win-win for me as I see the positive outcomes from all sides.”